LeShaun Sims: 2016 season

 Sims was selected by the Tennessee Titans in the fifth round (157th overall) in the 2016 NFL draft.
 On May 9, 2016, he signed a four-year contract with the Titans.

-Sims made his NFL debut during a Week 4 27–20 road loss to the Houston Texans and finished the game with one tackle.
+Sims made his NFL debut during Week 4 against the Houston Texans and finished the 27–20 road loss with one tackle.
 During a Week 8 36–22 victory over the Jacksonville Jaguars, Sims recorded a tackle and a fumble recovery.
-Two weeks later against the Green Bay Packers, he had two tackles and a fumble recovery as the Titans won by a score of 47–25.
+Two weeks later against the Green Bay Packers, he had two tackles and a fumble recovery in the 47–25 victory.

-During a Week 12 27–21 victory over the Chicago Bears, Sims recorded a season-high five tackles.
-Following a Week 14 bye, the Titans returned home to face the Denver Broncos.
-In that game, he tied his season-high of five tackles and also recorded two pass deflections during the 13–10 victory.
-The following week against the Kansas City Chiefs, Sims recorded a pass deflection and his first NFL interception as the Titans narrowly won on the road by a score of 19–17.
+During Week 12 against the Chicago Bears, Sims recorded a season-high five tackles in the 27–21 road victory.
+Following a Week 13 bye, the Titans returned home to face the Denver Broncos.
+In that game, he tied his season-high of five tackles and also had two pass deflections during the 13–10 victory.
+The following week against the Kansas City Chiefs, Sims recorded a pass deflection and his first NFL interception in the narrow 19–17 road victory.
 Pro Football Focus rated Sims the highest game grade of that game.

 Sims finished his rookie year with 22 tackles, three pass deflections, two fumble recoveries, and an interception in 13 games and two starts.

 2017 season

 Sims entered the 2017 season as one of the starting cornerbacks for the Titans as the team's third cornerback behind rookie Adoree' Jackson and offseason acquisition Logan Ryan.

-During a Week 2 37–16 road victory over the Jaguars, Sims recorded three tackles, a pass deflection, and a forced fumble.
-In the next game against the Seattle Seahawks, he had a tackle and a pass deflection as the Titans won by a score of 33–27.
+During Week 2 against the Jaguars, Sims recorded three tackles, a pass deflection, and a forced fumble in the 37–16 road victory.
+In the next game against the Seattle Seahawks, he had a tackle and a pass deflection during the 33–27 victory.
 The following week against the Texans, Sims recorded a season-high five tackles during the 57–14 road loss.

-During a Week 13 24–13 victory over the Texans, Sims recorded two tackles, a pass deflection, and an interception.
-His interception came late in the fourth quarter and sealed the win for the Titans.
-Two weeks later against the San Francisco 49ers, Sims tied his season-high of five tackles as the Titans narrowly lost on the road by a score of 25–23.
-On December 22, 2017, Sims was placed on injured reserve after suffering a hamstring injury in practice.
+During a Week 11 40–17 road loss to the Pittsburgh Steelers on Thursday Night Football, Sims had two tackles and a pass deflection.
+Two weeks later against the Texans, he recorded two tackles, a pass deflection, and an interception.
+His interception came late in the fourth quarter and sealed the 24–13 victory for the Titans.
+During Week 15 against the San Francisco 49ers, Sims tied his season-high of five tackles in the narrow 25–23 road loss.
+On December 22, 2017, Sims was placed on injured reserve after suffering a hamstring injury in practice two days prior.

-Sims finished his second professional season with a career-high 36 tackles, three pass deflections, a forced fumble, and an interception in 13 games and five starts.
+Sims finished his second professional season with a then career-high 36 tackles, three pass deflections, a forced fumble, and an interception in 13 games and five starts.